uoguelph-mlrg/Theano-MPI/README.md

 ## Installation

-After all dependeices are ready, one can clone Theano-MPI and install it by the following.
+Once all dependeices are ready, one can clone Theano-MPI and install it by the following.

 ```
  $ python setup.py install [--user]